trunc8/trunc8.github.io/_posts/cs/2024-02-10-good-practices-cpp.md

 This blog contains material that I prepared for my recitation "Efficient C++."
 I presented this on Feb 12, 2024 to the *Planning Techniques for Robotics* class at CMU.

 ### Data Structures
 An Abstract Data Type is an interface for interacting with data.
 It defines operations and results, but not how they're implemented.
-Examples: list, stack, set, queue, map, tree, priority queue, graph, etc.
+Examples:

+- Min/Max Heap
+- Lookup Table
+- Singly and doubly Linked List
+- Set
+- Stack
+- Queue
+- Map
+- Tree

 Data Structure is an implementation of an Abstract Data Type.
+Data structures you should know for robot planning:

+- unordered_map and unordered_set: O(1) access
+- map and set: Always sorted and no repetitions
+- priority_queue: Implements a min heap
+- stack and queue
+- list
+- Graph: Adjacency Matrix, Adjacency List, (Vertices, Edges)
+- Tree: struct Node

 #### Array
 <!-- ```cpp